Josode/Subreddit-Auto-Correct-Bot/README.md

 Using Python 3.5.2 and Praw 5.0.1

 This whole project was done for fun and learning.
-It's definetly messy and not very well structured but I learned a lot about managing and creating social media bots.
+It's definetly messy and not very well structured but I learned a lot about managing and creating reddit bots.